MatiasSaibene/XRSound-GUI_Linux/README.md

 # XRSound GUI
 XRSound is a lightweight GUI to configure XRSound.
-Allows you adjust all options (except sound files and groups section) via graphical interface.
+Allows you adjust all options (except sound files and groups section) via a graphical interface.

 Read the manual for an explanation to options.